FabianTriana/FabianTriana/README.md

 - 👋 Hi, I’m @FabianTriana
 - 👀 I’m interested in Data Science, Statistics, Econometrics, Finance and Web Scraping
-- 🌱 I’m currently learning Python, R and MongoDB
+- 🌱 I use Python, R and SQL and I’m currently learning MongoDB, some HTML and CSS
-- 💞️ I’m looking to collaborate on Data Science and machine learning projects
+- 💞️ I’m looking to collaborate on Data Science, Finance and Machine Learning projects
 - 📫 How to reach me: fatrianaa1@gmail.com

 <!---